PACurran/MCSpearman/README.md

 MCSpearman
 ==========

 A program to compute the Spearman's rank correlation coefficient, including a Monte Carlo error analysis.
+Method is detailed at http://arxiv.org/abs/1411.3816

 Prerequisites: